 What is Syphilis?

-Syphilis is a sexually transmitted bacterium.
-It can be potentially life threatening if it is not treated.
+Syphilis is a sexually transmitted bacterium which can be potentially life threatening if it is not treated.
 New cases of Syphilis infection are on the rise in Ireland.

 How can I catch it?